 - First, cut the gulaman stick into small pieces about 3 inches long.

 - Soak it in water for half an hour before boiling it.

 - Do not add too much water or you will end up with a very soft gelatin.

 - Depending on what you are making, you may add sugar while cooking it.
 I usually don’t add sugar to the gulaman when making refreshments like sago gulaman.
 Instead, I add the sugar syrup to the refreshment itself.

-- Once poured in mold and refrigerated refrain from moving it around until it is solidly formed.
+- Pour in mold or pyrex in room temperature and refrain from moving it around until it is solidly formed.

 - When cut into cubes don’t combine colored gulaman unless you are using it right away.
 Colors can bleed.